WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/semicolons.md

 ## Semicolons before a conjunctive adverb

+Insert a semicolon before conjunctive adverbs that join two independent clauses.
+Examples of commonly used conjunctive adverbs include *accordingly, additionally, also, besides, consequently, finally, furthermore, hence, however, indeed, in fact, likewise, similarly, therefore*, and *thus*.

 ## Semicolons between contrasting statements

 Use a semicolon between two contrasting statements that aren't joined by a conjunction.